Regeneron antibody treatment ‘may be’ less effective against omicron — what’s that mean for Texas? - NewsBreak

 Regeneron said in a media release this week that testing and further analysis of the company’s treatment cocktail still needed to be done, but that early stage research shows its current product could be less effective against the new variant than it is against the delta variant.

 Monoclonal antibody treatments have been a large part of Texas’ campaign to fight COVID-19 hospitalizations and deaths to this point.
-Local health leaders in Austin-Travis County have also pushed the treatment option in an attempt to keep people out of local hospitals.First US case of omicron variant detected in California, source says
+Local health leaders in Austin-Travis County have also pushed the treatment option in an attempt to keep people out of local hospitals.How is a COVID-19 antibody therapy drug shortage affecting Austin?

 With Regeneron’s announcement, Dr. Jennifer Shuford, the chief state epidemiologist with DSHS, says it’s too early to tell what kind of impact the omicron variant could have in Texas and whether a new strategy will be pursued, but that they’re watching it closely.